kedacore/keda-docs/content/docs/2.0/scalers/apache-kafka.md

 **Parameter list:**

-- `bootstrapServers`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
+- `bootstrapServers` - Comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
-- `consumerGroup`: consumer group used for checking the offset on the topic and processing the related lag.
+- `consumerGroup` - Name of the consumer group used for checking the offset on the topic and processing the related lag.
-- `topic`: topic on which processing the offset lag.
+- `topic` - Name of the topic on which processing the offset lag.
-- `lagThreshold` How much the stream is lagging on the current consumer group.
-Default is 10.
-Optional.
+- `lagThreshold` - Average target value to trigger scaling actions. (default: 10)
-- `offsetResetPolicy` the offset reset policy for the consumer.
-Can be either "latest" or "earliest".
-Default is "latest" as in Kafka Consumer defaults.
+- `offsetResetPolicy` - The offset reset policy for the consumer.
+Options are `latest` or `earliest` (default: `latest`)

 ### Authentication Parameters